Trump’s tax returns: What did we learn? A guide to the files and the fallout

 WATCH: @Maddow's exclusive look at Trump's 2005 tax return https://t.co/ZZ5S0jbfcS pic.twitter.com/i1mCZiQqJt— MSNBC (@MSNBC) March 15, 2017

-Ms. Maddow said Tuesday that the return was mailed anonymously to Mr. Johnston, who said he received the document unsolicited in the mail.
-Mr. Johnston speculated on the show that the documents could have been mailed from Mr. Trump, a known leaker of information, or his associates since they appeared to paint the president in a favourable light.
+Ms. Maddow said Tuesday that the return was mailed anonymously to Mr. Johnston.
+He speculated on the show that the documents could have been mailed from Mr. Trump, a known leaker of information, or his associates since they appeared to paint the president in a favourable light.

 What they show about Trump’s finances